 What is Dual Diagnosis?

-For instance, many people who first get clean and sober suffer from some sort of depression, obsessive compulsiveness, or anxiety, but in time these things go away as the person’s recovery takes hold, but for someone who has both addiction and an underlying condition, the symptoms described above will not go away just because they are sober.
-For a person who suffers from both addiction and an underlying psychiatric disorder, if their mental health issues are not dealt with properly they are at a much greater risk for relapse because they will many times go back to their only known solution for dealing with their symptoms.
+For instance, many people who get clean suffer from some sort of depression, obsessive-compulsiveness, or anxiety.
+In time, these things go away as their recovery takes hold.
+But for someone who has both addiction and an underlying condition, the symptoms will not go away just because they are sober.
+If their mental health issues are not dealt with properly, they are at a much greater risk for relapse.
+They are likely to return to their only known solution for dealing with their symptoms.

-If you are looking for a treatment program that offers this sort of care you can expect the process to look like this:
+If you are looking for a treatment program that offers this sort of care, you can expect the process to look like this:

-Once a person completes their inpatient rehab program they often times then attend out patient groups a few times a week.
-While they are in out patient and continuing after this clients are encouraged to continue to go to support groups, like AA or NA, and also continue to see a therapist and psychiatrist.
+Introduction to Support Groups Once a person completes their inpatient rehab, they often attend outpatient group therapy a few times a week.
+While they are in outpatient settings, clients are encouraged to continue to go to support groups like AA or NA and to see a therapist and psychiatrist.